FlowFuse/.github/README.md

 We have a standard set of labels that should be applied across all repositories listed in [flowforge-repositories.yml](https://github.com/flowforge/.github/blob/main/flowforge-repositories.yml).

-[An Action](https://github.com/flowforge/.github/actions/workflows/sync-labels.yml) is provided in this repo that will synchronise the labels.
+This repository includes [an action](https://github.com/flowforge/.github/actions/workflows/sync-labels.yml) that can be manually triggered to synchronise the labels.

 ### Add/edit labels